1. Academic Validation

 Methods: We overexpressed Srxn1 in the myocardium using an adeno-associated virus 9 (AAV9) system, delivered through tail vein injection.
 C57BL/6 mice received intraperitoneal injections of DOX (4 mg/kg) weekly for four consecutive weeks to establish a mouse model of DIC.
 We used echocardiography, histopathological, and molecular techniques to elucidate the effects and mechanisms.

 Results: Our findings demonstrate that overexpression of Srxn1 significantly enhanced cardiac function and mitigated myocardial injury in mice exposed to DOX.
 Overexpressing Srxn1 attenuated oxidative stress and inflammation induced by DOX.
-Furthermore, Srxn1 overexpression led to upregulation of Sirtuin 1 (SIRT1) expression and inhibited the activation of the NOD-like receptor protein 3 (NLRP3) inflammasome.
+Furthermore, Srxn1 overexpression led to upregulation of Sirtuin 1 (SIRT1) expression and inhibited the activation of the NOD-like Receptor protein 3 (NLRP3) inflammasome.
 Notably, the protective effects of Srxn1 were significantly abrogated by the SIRT1 Inhibitor EX527.

 Conclusion: The protective effects of Srxn1 against DOX-induced cardiac oxidative stress and inflammation operate by targeting the SIRT1/NLRP3 signaling pathway to alleviate DIC.
 Srxn1 could be a potential candidate for the treatment of DOX-induced myocardial injury.